1. Background

 BlackRock describes its process for determining the ‘most significant’ votes as follows:

-“BlackRock Investment Stewardship (BIS) prioritizes its work around themes that we believe will encourage sound governance practices and deliver sustainable long-term financial performance at the companies in which we invest on behalf of our clients.
+“BIS prioritizes its work around themes that we believe will encourage sound governance practices and deliver sustainable long-term financial performance at the companies in which we invest on behalf of our clients.
 BIS’ year-round engagements with clients to understand their focus areas and expectations, as well as our active participation in market-wide policy debates, help inform these priorities.
-The themes we have identified are reflected in our global principles, market-specific voting guidelines and engagement priorities, which underpin our stewardship activities and form the benchmark against which we look at the sustainable long-term financial performance of investee companies.”

-BIS periodically published “vote bulletins” on key votes at shareholder meetings to provide insight into details on certain vote decisions we expect will be of particular interest to clients.
-These bulletins are intended to explain our vote decisions relating to a range of business issues including ESG matters that we consider, based on our global principles and engagement priorities, potentially material to a company’s sustainable long-term financial performance.
+The BIS periodically published “Vote Bulletins” on key votes at shareholder meetings to provide insight into details on certain vote decisions we expect will be of particular interest to clients.
+There bulletins are intended to explain our vote decisions relating to a range of business issues including ESG matters that we consider, based on our global Principles and engagement priorities, potentially material to a company’s sustainable longterm financial performance.
 Other factors we may consider in deciding to publish a vote bulletin include the profile of the issue in question, the level of interest we expect in the vote decision and the extent of engagement we have had with the company.
 The bulletins include relevant company-specific background, sector or local market context, and engagement history when applicable.
+BIS publishes vote bulletins after the shareholder meeting to provide transparency for clients and other stakeholders on our approach to the votes that we consider to be most significant and thus require more detailed explanation.
+We publish details of other significant votes (including vote rationales, where applicable) quarterly to the BIS website.

 d.
 Most significant votes over the year by Fund